0x0Glitch/CdpAgents/README.md

 - Built with Coinbase AgentKit
 - Leverages the power of multi-chain Ethereum development
 - Inspired by the vision of a seamless, borderless blockchain ecosystem

+## Custom Implementation

+### Dual Agent System Implementation

+I have designed and implemented a sophisticated dual agent system to enable cross-chain operations between different blockchain networks.
+This system is one of the key innovations of the Skywire Protocol:

+1. **Specialized Chain Agents**: Located at `agentkit/python/examples/langchain-cdp-chatbot/`
+   - **Base Agent (`AiAgen1.py`)**: Specialized agent configured for Base blockchain operations (chain ID: 84532)
+   - **Optimism Agent (`AiAgent2.py`)**: Specialized agent configured for Optimism blockchain operations (chain ID: 10)
+   - Each agent has chain-specific configurations and wallet connections

+2. **Central API Service**: Located at `agentkit/python/examples/langchain-cdp-chatbot/dual_agent_api.py`
+   - Implements a RESTful API for interacting with both agents
+   - Provides task management, monitoring, and process orchestration
+   - Implements intelligent instruction routing based on content analysis
+   - Enables asynchronous processing of cross-chain operations

+3. **Cross-Chain Orchestration**:
+   - Coordinate burning tokens on source chain and minting on destination chain
+   - Ensure transaction verification and confirmation across networks
+   - Maintain consistent state between different blockchain networks

+The dual agent architecture provides several key advantages:
+- **Enhanced Reliability**: Chain-specific configurations prevent cross-chain errors
+- **Parallel Processing**: Operations on different chains can run simultaneously
+- **Specialized Functionality**: Each agent can be optimized for its target chain
+- **Unified Interface**: A single API endpoint handles all cross-chain operations

+My implementation also includes the frontend integration with this dual agent system:

+### Frontend Integration with Dual Agents

+The frontend React application communicates with the dual agent system through:

+1. **Web3Service API Client**: Located at `frontend/src/services/web3Service.js`
+   - Implements a JavaScript client that communicates with the dual agent API
+   - Manages cross-chain transfer requests and status monitoring
+   - Includes functions for wallet connection, network switching, and token operations

+2. **BridgeForm Component**: Located at `frontend/src/components/Bridge/BridgeForm.jsx`
+   - Provides the user interface for initiating cross-chain transfers
+   - Implements task status polling to monitor transfer progress
+   - Handles error states and success feedback

+### Key Features of My Implementation

+- **Intelligent Chain Routing**: Automatically determines which agent should handle each instruction
+- **Manual Chain Selection**: Allows explicit specification of the chain ID for an instruction
+- **Asynchronous Processing**: Tasks run in the background with status tracking
+- **Real-time Status Updates**: The frontend polls the agent API for status updates every 5 seconds
+- **Error Handling**: Robust error handling for network issues, transaction failures, and timeout conditions
+- **Chain Auto-switching**: Automatic wallet network switching based on the selected source and target chains

+This dual agent architecture bridges the gap between different blockchain networks, creating a seamless cross-chain transfer experience powered by AI.